-HRSD has \$50 million outstanding in subordinate variable rate demand bonds, Series 2016B, to partially finance its capital improvement plan.
-The bonds bear interest in either a Weekly Period or a Long-term Period, as defined.
+Included in the total outstanding bond balance, HRSD has \$50 million outstanding in subordinate variable rate demand bonds, Series 2016B, utilized to partially finance its capital improvement plan.
+The bonds bear interest in either a Weekly Period or a Long-term Period.
 The bonds were initially issued in a Weekly Interest Period and bear interest at a varying interest rate until, at HRSD's option, they are converted to the Long-term Period.
 Liquidity to pay the purchase price of the bonds that are tendered and not remarketed is provided by HRSD.
 Maturities of the principal and interest for these bonds are shown in the following table as if held to maturity.
 The bonds are subject to optional redemption by HRSD prior to their maturity.
-Through June 30, 2022, the bonds have been successfully remarketed by the Remarketing Agent.
-The interest rate for the bonds at June 30, 2022 and 2021 was 0.67% and 0.08%, respectively.
-The 2022 rate was used to calculate interest maturity amounts shown below.
+Through June 30, 2023, the bonds have been successfully remarketed by the Remarketing Agent.
+The interest rate for the bonds at June 30, 2023 and 2022 was 2.21% and 0.67%, respectively.
+The 2023 rate was used to calculate interest maturity amounts shown below.